 An introduction to Borderline Personality Disorder

-Before it became a personality disorder, the term “borderline” was used to denote individuals who seemed to be in between psychosis and neurosis, and thus has its origins, like most mental disorders, in psychoanalytic theory.
+Before it became a personality disorder, the term ‘borderline’ was used to denote individuals who seemed to be in between psychosis and neurosis, and thus has its origins, like most mental disorders, in psychoanalytic theory.
 The term was coined by Adolph Stern in 1938 but was not included in The Diagnostic and Statistical Manual of Mental Disorders (DSM) until the third edition in 1980 (Al-Ahem, and Omar, 2008).
 Upon its introduction, it has been classified as a Cluster B personality disorder by the American Psychiatric Association (APA), which also includes Narcissistic Personality Disorder and Antisocial Personality Disorder (American Psychiatric Association, 2013).
-The DSM-5 defines Borderline Personality Disorder as “a pervasive pattern of instability of interpersonal relationships, self-image and affects, and marked impulsivity beginning by early adulthood and present in a variety of contexts, as indicated by five (or more) of the following:
+The DSM-5 defines Borderline Personality Disorder as ‘a pervasive pattern of instability of interpersonal relationships, self-image and affects, and marked impulsivity beginning by early adulthood and present in a variety of contexts, as indicated by five (or more) of the following:

 A. frantic efforts to avoid real or imagined abandonment;